ccozianu/simpleJconfig/README.md

 # The contract at first glance.

 A configuration is a set of name value pairs, and because we are in Java world we like to thin as a set of ***typed*** name value pairs.
-In Java we model this with an interface:
+In Java we model this with an interface, like in this example :

 ```java